-whereas low levels of this maternal care are associated with high methylation at this same CpG (Weaver et al., 2004).
-Notably, the methylation status of another methylated cytosine only 6 bases downstream was not found to change.
-Moreover, increased methylation at the 5' CpG, which is located within the binding site of the nerve growth factor-inducible protein A (NGFI-A) transcription factor, results in a decrease in the binding of NGFI-A, inhibition of GR promoter activity, and lower NGFI-A-induced transcription of the GR gene (Weaver et al., 2007).
-Clearly, global identification of sites of DNA methylation at single-base resolution in combination with detailed maps of DNA-protein interactions throughout development and under diverse conditions will be critical to elucidating such complex processes.
+studies have demonstrated the critical importance of knowing the methylation status of individual CpG sites, which can vary even when in very close proximity to apparently invariable methylcytosines (Prendergast and Ziff 1991; Weaver et al. 2004, 2007).
+Inhibition of binding of the SP1 transcription factor and the insulator protein CTCF by cytosine DNA methylation within their binding elements has been extensively documented (Clark et al. 1997; Kitazawa et al. 1999; Mancini et al. 1999; Bell and Felsenfeld 2000; Hark et al. 2000; Inoue and Oishi 2005; Douet et al. 2007).
+It was recently demonstrated that RNA-directed DNA methylation of a single CpG located within a putative conserved intronic cis element of the Petunia floral homeotic gene pMADS3 caused ectopic expression of pMADS3 (Shibuya et al. 2009).
+Notably, both the epiallele and ectopic expression could be inherited in subsequent generation in the absence of the RNA trigger.
+Intriguingly, Weaver and colleagues discovered that high levels of maternal licking and grooming of rat pups are associated with lower cytosine methylation at a specific CpG in the promoter of the gene encoding glucocorticoid receptor (GR) in the hippocampus, whereas low levels of this maternal care are associated with high methylation at this same CpG (Weaver et al. 2004).
+Notably, the methylation status of another methylated cytosine only six bases downstream was not found to change.
+Moreover, increased methylation at the 5' CpG, which is located within the binding site of the early growth response 1 (EGR1; also known as nerve growth factor-inducible protein A [NGFI-A]) transcription factor, results in a decrease in the binding of EGR1, inhibition of GR promoter activity, and lower EGR1-induced transcription of the GR gene (Weaver et al. 2007).
+Clearly, global identification of sites of DNA methylation at singlebase resolution in combination with detailed maps of DNA-protein interactions throughout development and under diverse conditions will be critical to elucidating such complex processes.

-In this review we discuss new approaches being used to identify sites of cytosine methylation throughout genomes that have been made possible by rapid advances in high-throughput DNA sequencing, and discuss some of the challenges encountered and that lie ahead.
+In this review we discuss new approaches being used to identify sites of cytosine methylation throughout genomes that have been made possible by rapid advances in high-throughput DNA sequencing and discuss some of the challenges encountered and that lie ahead.

-Initial studies of Single base detection of DNA Methylation
+Initial studies of single-base detection of DNA methylation